spidfire/tuya-cloud-api-coupling/readme.md

   - Copy a Device id to the example
   - Copy the Access ID and Access Secrets from the overview
   - Copy the examples/config.example.js -> examples/config.js
-  - fill in the data
+  - Fill in the data in the example below

 # Example
 There are examples in the example directory

 Basic usage:
 ```
+    const TuyaCloudApiCoupling = require("tuya-cloud-api-coupling");
+    // import * as TuyaCloudApiCoupling from 'tuya-cloud-api-coupling'

     let connection = new TuyaCloudApiCoupling.Connection({
     // Check readme above for your correct endpoint
         host: 'https://openapi.tuyaeu.com',